icebreakerone/ib1-technical-docs/docs/ops_guidelines/technical_common.md

 grant_type: client_credentials
 ```

-Scope may be omitted, for most uses within Open Energy there is no requirement to specify a scope. `CLIENT_ID` can
-be obtained from the `software statement` within the directory corresponding to this client
+Scope may be omitted, for most uses within the IB1 Trust Framework there is no requirement to specify a scope. `CLIENT_ID` can be obtained from the `software statement` within the directory corresponding to this client.

-A successful call to the `token_endpoint` is indicated by a `200` response code, in which case the body of the
-response will contain a [JSON](../glossary.md#term-Javascript-Object-Notation) object with at least two properties:
+A successful call to the `token_endpoint` is indicated by a `200` response code, in which case the body of the response will contain a [JSON](../glossary.md#term-Javascript-Object-Notation) object with at least two properties:

-1. `access_token` is an opaque string to be used as a bearer token for requests to resource servers
-(a [Data Consumer](../glossary.md#term-Data-Consumer) [shared data](../glossary.md#term-Shared-data) [API](../glossary.md#term-Application-programming-interface) in our context)
+1. `access_token` is an opaque string to be used as a bearer token for requests to resource servers (a [Data Consumer](../glossary.md#term-Data-Consumer) [shared data](../glossary.md#term-Shared-data) [API](../glossary.md#term-Application-programming-interface) in our context)

 2. `expires_in` is an integer number of seconds from the current time, after which the token will no longer be valid
 - after this point the [Data Consumer](../glossary.md#term-Data-Consumer) **MUST** request a new token in order to continue to access shared data resources